From suburb research to finance, signing contracts and moving in, we can guide you through the entire home buying journey.

-Valuation fee: Your lender will need to have your property valued by a registered valuer to estimate the market value of the property.
+Valuation fee: Your lender will need to have your property inspected by a registered valuer to estimate its market value.

 Most lenders require you to pay LMI if you have less than 20% deposit for a full documentation home loan.
 Depending on the lender, you can pay LMI upfront or it can be capitalised into the loan.

 LMI protects the lender in the event that you default on your home loan.
 Typically you will pay LMI on your home loan if you are borrowing more than 80% of the property value on a full documentation loan, or more than 60% of the property value on a low documentation loan.

 To determine how much the lenders mortgage insurance (LMI) premium is, you need to contact the lender who's providing you with the loan.